In just 5 easy steps, learn how to cook a chicken breast perfectly every time. They will always come out juicy, tender, and well-seasoned!!

 I always use the same five ingredients: coarse kosher sea salt, freshly ground black pepper, garlic powder, paprika, and cayenne pepper.
 Depending on what I’m going to use the chicken for, I’ll switch up the sixth ingredient- the herbs.
 I usually stick with Herbes de Provence or Italian seasoning.

 Mix up your blend of seasonings and spices in a small prep bowl so everything gets evenly distributed when you sprinkle it over top.
-The amount given below is enough for 1 to 1 ½ pounds of chicken.
+The amount given below is enough for 1 to 1 ½ pounds of chicken (about 3-4 breasts).
 They should be seasoned liberally for maximum flavor.

 Step #3: Sear

 Here’s the deal.
 I think searing is absolutely necessary when serving chicken breasts as a protein on the side of a dish.
-However, if you’re using the chicken in a dish, it’s not super necessary.
+However, if you’re using the chicken as an ingredient incorporated in a dish, it’s not super necessary.

 Like searing any meat, it helps develop more complex flavors, gives it that nice crust, and seals in the juices.